Annex 1 - Main accounting principles of Bilan Carbone®

 This category covers:

-The subcategory Visitors' travel covers at least the following cases and any similar cases:
+• The Visitors travel subcategory covers at minimum the following cases and any other similar case:

 Emissions related to wastewater (including treatment impact)

-Either via fermentation of organic waste landfilled or treated in biological treatment centres (anaerobic digestion plant or composting centre)
+• Either through fermentation of organic waste put in landfill or in biological treatment centres (anaerobic digestion plant or composting centre)

 see below

 In the case of waste treatment by recycling, the waste emitter includes the impacts of collection & operation of the sorting centre.
 The waste emitter does not include the impact of the material regeneration (recycling) process.
-With this method, waste directed to recycling is not counted as waste, but as a secondary supply flow of raw material.
+With this method, waste directed to the recycling stream is not accounted for as waste, but as a secondary supply flow of raw material.

-It is up to the organisation that organises this recycling, as well as organisations that consume recycled material (in their Inputs - goods and materials), to include the material regeneration phase.
-If the organisation's waste that is recycled is subsequently used as an input by the same organisation, there is then no double counting of the recycling process.
+It is the organisation that organises this recycling, as well as organisations that consume recycled material (in their Inputs - goods and materials), that must include the material regeneration phase.
+If the organisation's recycled waste is subsequently used as an input by the same organisation, there is then no double counting of the recycling process.

-Care should be taken regarding the quantity of waste actually recycled, based on declarations from the organisation recycling the waste, or failing that on national or local statistics. avoided emissions🔎
+Care should be taken with the quantity of waste actually recycled, based on declarations from the organisation recycling the waste, or failing that on national or local statistics.
+The 🔎 Bilan Carbone® and the GHG Protocol are aligned on this methodological allocation of recycling.Conversely the ISO 14064-1 standard and the Regulatory GHG Assessment attribute the impact of this recycling to the waste emitter, in the same way as other treatment modes.
+These two types of exports

-The Fixed assets category concerns thepurchase or lease long-term of these assets.
+The Fixed assets category concernspurchase or lease long-term of these assets.

-In the case of infrastructures, this generally concerns any construction other than a building (roads, parking, etc.).
+In the case of infrastructures, this generally concerns any construction other than a building (roads, car park, etc.).

-In the case of vehicles, if the accounting carried out within the Transport include a component dedicated to the manufacture of the vehicle, the organisation shall ensure not to double count these emissions, which may be accounted for either within the "Fixed assets" category or "Transport".
+In the case of vehicles, if the accounting carried out within the category Transport include a component dedicated to the manufacture of the vehicle, the organisation shall ensure not to double count these emissions, which may be accounted for either within the “Fixed assets” category or “Transport” as appropriate.

-Finally, intangible emissions (brands, concessions, licences, etc.) must not be depreciated.
+Finally, intangible emissions (brands, concessions, licences, etc.) shall not be amortised.

 Depreciation period:

-By convention in the method, the manufacturing emissions of these goods are allocated over a certain period, which shall be the theoretical lifetime of the asset in question within the organisation.
-Either this duration is estimated at purchase or at the start of use of the asset (by the manufacturer, via an LCA, ...), or it is a default value that differs according to the type of asset.
+By convention in the method, the emissions from manufacturing these assets are allocated over a certain period, which shall be the theoretical lifetime of the asset within the organisation.
+This duration is either estimated at purchase or at the start of use of the asset (by the manufacturer, via an LCA, ...), or it is a default value that differs according to the type of asset.
 The theoretical lifetime within the organisation (planned period of use) may differ from the physical lifetime.
 For example, an organisation that renews its vehicle fleet every 3 years.

 Period and duration of consideration in the assessment:

-If the organisation acquires an asset already partially depreciated (moving into built premises, acquisition of reconditioned digital equipment, reuse, ...), it shall account for the depreciated emissions only over the remaining depreciation period of the asset.
-If the organisation does not know the previous period of use, the Bilan Carbone® method recommends using conservative estimates (i.e. relatively short durations of prior use).
-If the asset is considered depreciated, the emissions related to manufacturing are no longer to be capitalised (this does not exclude possible emissions related to procurement, renovation, repair, etc.).
+If the organisation acquires an asset already partly depreciated (moving into built premises, acquisition of refurbished digital equipment, reuse, ...), it shall only account for the emissions still to be depreciated over the remaining depreciation period of the asset.
+Where the organisation does not know the previous period of use, the Bilan Carbone® method recommends using conservative estimates (i.e. relatively short previous use durations).
+If the asset is considered depreciated, the manufacturing-related emissions are no longer to be capitalised (this does not exclude any emissions related to sourcing, renovation, repair, etc.).

-This category covers all emissions related to the future end-of-life of products that have been sold or distributed within the temporal boundary:
+This category covers all emissions related to the future end-of-life of products that have been sold or distributed during the temporal boundary:

-This will involve calculating the quantity of GHG that all the products/services supplied or distributed in the assessment year (or, failing that, during the temporal boundary of the assessment), will emit at their end of life.
-For example, if you produce refrigerators at a rate of 5,000 units per year, each unit emitting 500 grams of gas at end of life, the emissions attributable to the end of life of your annual production are: 5,000 x 0.5 = 2,500 kilos, i.e. 2.5 tonnes of gas per year.
+This will involve calculating the quantity of GHG that all products/services supplied or distributed during the reporting year (or if not available during the temporal boundary of the assessment) will emit at the end of their life.
+For example, if you produce refrigerators at 5,000 units per year, each unit emitting 500 grams of gas at end of life, the emissions attributable to the end of life of your annual production are: 5,000 × 0.5 = 2,500 kilograms, i.e. 2.5 tonnes of gas per year.

-At its "end of life", a product or service can generate emissions: fermentation for carrot peelings sent to landfill, CO2 emissions from a plastic toy sent to an incinerator, etc. The organisation may not know with certainty the end of life of the products (goods or services) distributed in the assessment year (or, failing that, during the temporal boundary of the assessment).
-It will then be necessary to define end-of-life scenarios: either by estimating the energy required for end-of-life treatment (sub-category "Energy consumption at end of life"), or by considering the treatment pathways for the materials used in the products distributed and their mixes in the distribution territories (sub-categories "Waste treatment at end of life" and "Packaging treatment at end of life").
+At its “end of life”, a product or service can generate emissions: fermentation from carrot peelings sent to landfill, CO2 emissions from a plastic toy sent to incineration, etc. The organisation may not know with certainty the end of life of the products (goods or services) distributed during the reporting year (or if not available during the temporal boundary of the assessment).
+It will then be necessary to define end-of-life scenarios: either by estimating the energy required for end-of-life treatment (sub-category “Energy consumption at end of life”), or by considering the treatment channels for the materials used in the distributed products, and their mixes in the territories of distribution (sub-categories “Waste treatment at end of life” and “Packaging treatment at end of life”).

-The End of life category does not concern products or services whose very use implies destruction: a candle, a litre of fuel, a firework rocket, ...
-In those cases, the emissions fall under the .
-These emissions are common within the Industrial Processes, Refrigeration Production and Other direct emissions subcategories.
-The organisation shall therefore be particularly careful to include these GHGs in its Bilan Carbone®.
-Several (non-exhaustive) examples of the GHGs concerned depending on the processes:.
+The End-of-life category does not concern products or services whose very use implies destruction: a candle, a litre of fuel, a firework rocket, ...
+In such cases, the emissions fall under the Use.

-The sub-category "Packaging treatment at end of life" for products sold or distributed allows visualising the overall contribution of the "waste by destination" that these future packaging, although they are not thrown away directly by the entity that puts them into circulation.
-The emissions accounted for in this sub-category are linked to the end of life of these packagings (which will occur almost immediately after their introduction to the market).
-Emissions related to the production of plastics, paper, metals, etc. necessary for the manufacture of the packaging are considered in the sub-category Material destined for packaging.
-These individualised sub-categories can be Goods and materials must be accounted for whether they are purchased, rented or donated.
-In the particular case where inputs are recovered by the organisation although they were not intended for any use (expired foodstuffs, clothing, etc.), and provided this can be justified, the organisation shall not take into account the GHG emissions associated with the production of those inputs.
-However, GHG emissions associated with the rest of the supply chain (distribution in particular) must still be taken into account.
-Note, for reuse of fixed assets, refer to the “.
+The sub-category “Packaging treatment at end of life” for products sold or distributed allows visualisation of the overall contribution of “waste by destination” that these future packaging, although these are not discarded directly by the entity that places them on the market.
+The emissions accounted for in this sub-category are linked to the end of life of these packagings (which will occur almost immediately after their placing on the market).
+Emissions related to the production of plastics, paper, metals, etc. necessary for the packaging are considered in the sub-category Material destined for packaging.
+These individualised sub-categories can be These individualised subcategories may be.

 This category covers: